javascript-obfuscator/webpack-obfuscator/README.md

 ## Pro API Support

-The plugin and loader support the [obfuscator.io](https://obfuscator.io) Pro API for cloud-based obfuscation.
+The plugin and loader support the [obfuscator.io](https://obfuscator.io) Pro API for cloud-based obfuscation (requires [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator) `^5.0.0`).
 This allows you to use Virtual Machine-based obfuscation available through the JavaScript Obfuscator Pro API.

 ### The usage with Pro API